Plans, permits, and a soil report.

 The slab is the floor, the structure, and the future moisture barrier all in one.
 Mistakes here cascade through everything else.

-- Slab-on-grade with anchor bolts pre-set per engineered spec.
+- Slab-on-grade with anchor bolts pre-set per engineered spec — the dominant barndo foundation.

 - 4–6" thick with rebar grid, thicker under heavy column points.